 Using Big Data is about making decisions based on facts and data, not gut feelings and opinions.
 That’s the way towards success and becoming an intelligent organization.

 Analyzing a small data sample is likely to lead to the wrong conclusions.
 A small sample size typically isn’t representative of the whole.
 In a small sample size it’s difficult to determine whether a variable is a statistical outlier or not.
 Therefore, extrapolating a small sample size onto a much larger data set often leads to misleading results.
 It’s important to make sure the sample size is adequate.

 As an example, let’s say there’s a parking lot with five cars on it.
 The cars are blue, red, green, black, and white.
 Based on this information, you could conclude that every car in the world has a one in five chance of being one of these five colors, and there are no other colors.
 Of course, common sense tells us that this is pure nonsense, but this principle applies to small sample sizes in general: they aren’t representative of the whole.

 7. Not having the right skills and staff

-So, you’ve got the infrastructure, you’ve got the data, but oops – you don’t have the right data specialists.
+So, you’ve got the infrastructure, you’ve got the data, but there’s another problem – you don’t have the right data specialists or data scientists.
 When building, for example, a data warehouse, it’s important to have the right specialists with the right expertise to interpret the data.
 It’s also important to ensure the data quality.
 Employing the right people is crucially important in this.